 How To Get Layers Back in Photoshop

 If you can’t find the image layer panel in Photoshop, follow the mentioned steps.
-Just go into the Windows > Layers to get into the layers panel.
+Just go into Windows > Layers to get into the layers panel.
 It would present you with the Layers panel and all the layers the following image contains.
 To eliminate the image layers panel, click on the cross icon at the top left of the panel.
-It would remove the layers panel out of your Photoshop interface.
+It would remove the layers panel from your Photoshop interface.

 When you have just flattened layers into smart objects, you also have options.
 Smart object features offer you the option to retrieve the image layers into your Photoshop files.
 Let’s get into the tutorial on unflatten smart objects in the Photoshop interface.

-Step 1: Navigate into the layers panel with Windows > Layers.
+Step 1: Navigate into the layers panel with Windows > Layers

 Step 3: Afterward, all containing layers will open in a separate document.
 Plus, it would show you all of the layers in the layers panel.
 Now you need to select all of the layers from the panel.
 Press Ctrl and click on all of the showing layers.